Dédée Bazile: Analysis

 Dayan believed that by gathering the remains of Dessalines, Défilée showed concern for proper burial rites and a fear of the undead.
 She understood Défilée to have acted as a manbo, a Vodou priestess, who intended to prevent Dessalines from resurrecting.
-Dayan explained that Vodouists were very worried that sorcerers might resurrect human remains that were not buried and use them for harmful magic.
+Dayan noted that Vodouists were very worried that sorcerers might resurrect human remains that were not buried and use them for harmful magic.

-The sociologist Sabine Lamour, who believes Défilée buried the remains of Dessalines, considered the act an anti-colonial political gesture.
+The sociologist Sabine Lamour, who believes Défilée buried the remains of Dessalines, considered the act an anti-colonial gesture.
 Lamour premised that Défilée's identities as a freedwoman, a poor person, a canteen worker, a bereaved person, and a war survivor each suggested a strong commitment to community or an association with a larger cause.
 She believed that by burying the remains of Dessalines, Défilée rejected the sociopolitical erasure he would have faced if left desecrated in the street.
 Lamour considered the burial an attempt to humanize the anti-colonial political system he led a shift towards and discourage Haitians from the colonial practice of bodily desecration.
 Lamour wrote: "Défilée invites Haitians to renounce the terror and cruelty to which people were accustomed during slavery, and to rebuild the world with a different outlook.
 The anciens libres and nouveaux libres would need to give up their enmity in order to establish a new society."
 She added that Défilée continued to visit the grave of Dessalines even as his name was banned across the country, he was deemed a tyrant, and government officials ordered his supporters to be banned from national politics.
 Lamour has rejected the characterization of Défilée as a madwoman as an attempt to discredit her.

 Later life and death

 Little is known about Défilée's life after she gathered the remains of Dessalines.
-She settled in Fort-Saint-Clair, Port-au-Prince, and lived in poverty on welfare spending.
+She settled in Fort-Saint-Clair, a neighborhood in Port-au-Prince, and lived in poverty on welfare spending.
 She was found dead along a road around 1816.
 Joseph Jérémie claimed that Défilée was buried in a city cemetery and that her grave has disappeared.